Trent University

 Ext.
 6612

-I am interested in applying genomic methods to conservation, wildlife management, and legal issues.
-My research interests also involve using molecular tools to understand the drivers of important processes like migration and adaptation in nature.
-I study big and small mammals (sea lions and mountain goats to shrews and voles), and use computer simulations to explore the applicability of different genomic analysis.
-Please visit my website for more information.
+I am interested in applying genomic methods to conservation, wildlife management, and policy issues.
+My research interests involve using molecular tools to understand the drivers of important processes like migration and adaptation in nature.
+I study big and small mammals (sea lions and mountain goats to shrews and voles), and use computer simulations and experiments to explore the applicability of different genomic analyses to forensics.
+Please visit my website more information.

 maryclairebuell@trentu.ca